chmarti1/lconfig/docs/config.md

 - [Meta parameters](#meta)

-Configuration files are just plain text; no special editors or software required.
+Configuration files are at the center of the entire system, but they are just plain text; no special editors or software required.
 Let's look at a really simple example:
 ```bash
 connection any
 samplehz 1000